illmade-knight/zero-hero/README.md

 The lectures build right from a bare bones neural network architecture towards a gpt like model

+Up until the end the models are character level - i.e the input is batches of characters with predictions also at a character level.

+Only after introducing the attention mechanism does Andrej (reluctantly) introduce the byte encoding of tokens by most (all?)
+LLM base models

 The jupyter notebooks are written follow-along style

 i.e they are *not* lessons/lectures in themselves